Moderna asks FDA to authorize its COVID vaccine for children ages 5 and under

 As with older age groups, the FDA must now work to vet Moderna's submission before granting emergency use authorization.
 After that, the Centers for Disease Control and Prevention must also sign off on updated recommendations before the shots can be given out, under federal supply agreements governing use of the shots.

-Spokespeople for both agencies say they plan to convene a meeting of their outside vaccine advisers before clearing the shots.
+Spokespeople for both agencies say they plan to convene a meeting of their outside vaccine advisers before clearing Moderna's shots.

 The FDA's top vaccines official, Dr. Peter Marks, told a Senate hearing on Tuesday that the agency would release over the next week a "tentative" schedule for their Vaccines and Related Biological Products Advisory Committee meeting.

+"We recognize parents are anxious to have their young children vaccinated against COVID-19 and while the FDA cannot predict how long its evaluation of the data and information will take, we will review any EUA request we receive as quickly as possible using a science-based approach," Capobianco said.

-The entire process of clearing Pfizer-BioNTech's shots for kids ages 5 and up took around 27 days to complete last year, from when they submitted their request on October 6 to the CDC director signing off on the updated recommendations on November 2.
+The entire process of clearing Pfizer-BioNTech's shots for kids ages 5 and up took around 27 days to complete last year, from when they finish submitting their request on October 6 to the CDC director signing off on the updated recommendations on November 2.

 In an interview with CNN last week, asked about reports that the FDA might delay its decision over Moderna's submission, the president's chief medical adviser Dr. Anthony Fauci said that regulators wanted to avoid confusion between the two vaccines being greenlighted within weeks of each other.